Skip to content

 • Phoebe's implementation: An event can be used to fill any, and even multiple, templates, not just templates corresponding to the decay mode (eg. an event for \(B^0 \rightarrow D^* \mu\nu\) MC could pass the truth- matching requirements and thus be filled in for the template corresponding to \(B^0 \rightarrow D^* X_c(\rightarrow \mu\nu X')X\)),

-And indeed this is seen to occur for a fraction of a percent of all events.
+And indeed I see this happening for a fraction of a percent of all events.

-• Our truth-matching: Takes in the decay mode that the user wants to truth- match against as an input and will only set truthmatch to a corresponding value for that decay mode.
+• Our truth-matching: Takes in the decay mode that the user wants to apply truth- matching to as an input and will only set truthmatch to a corresponding value for that decay mode.

 Additionally, our implementation will never fill in multiple templates with the same event.